petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/incidents-and-uptime-status.md

 ### Mitigation

-Liferay Support will attempt to mitigate reported issues while they are ongoing.
+Liferay Support attempts to mitigate reported issues while they are ongoing.
 For example, Liferay Support can provide additional resources, insights into the incident, or workaround solutions.

 ### Fix Delivery

-Liferay Support will deliver any fix and instructions to apply it via the Support ticket.
+Liferay Support delivers any fix and instructions to apply it via the Support ticket.
 After the fix is delivered, the ticket is marked as "Solved" once you verify the issue is resolved in your own environment, or after no response is received after an appropriate amount of time.

 Liferay Support automatically closes tickets 28 days after they are marked as solved.